 If you’re heading to Los Angeles or spending time at Disneyland®, hit the shores of Santa Monica for a beachside retreat.
-Only a short walk, car ride or jaunt on public transport, this city hosts year round sunshine and a famous seaside pier.
-Known for it’s beachfront setting and walkability, Santa Monica offers visitors a plethora of outdoor activities with easy access to other attractions in southern California.
+Only a short walk, car ride or jaunt on public transport, this city hosts year-round sunshine and a famous seaside pier.
+Known for its beachfront setting and walkability, Santa Monica offers visitors a plethora of outdoor activities with easy access to other attractions in southern California.
 Join in the fanfare as you enter the pier where historic Route 66 officially ends and make your way across the boards.
-Take in the smell of the sea, the crash of the surf, the sight of the famed Ferris wheel and scents of delicious food.
-And don’t forget, views from the end of the pier as far as the eye can see.
+Take in the smell of the sea, the crash of the surf, the sight of the famed Ferris wheel, and scents of delicious food.
+And don’t forget the views from the end of the pier as far as the eye can see.

 San Diego, California

-Beaches and coastline are staples for a San Diego visit.
-This coastal city offers beach goers sand options aplenty and experiences galore.
+Beaches and coastlines are staples for a San Diego visit.
+This coastal city offers beachgoers sand options aplenty and experiences galore.
 Take a walk in the sand at Coronado or stroll the boardwalk of Mission Beach.
-Consider a visit the state beaches of Carlsbad or the piers of Oceanside for a unique experience.
-Surfing in the Pacific Ocean, peaking over the cliffs of Sunset and the bluffs of Torrey Pines should be on any adventure traveler’s itinerary.
-For an easy way to visit a variety of beaches in 1 day choose the La Jolla and San Diego Beach Tour.
-For tons of history, seemingly endless sights and picturesque city views, take a San Diego SEAL tour.
+Consider a visit to the state beaches of Carlsbad or the piers of Oceanside for a unique experience.
+Surfing in the Pacific Ocean and peaking over the cliffs of Sunset and the bluffs of Torrey Pines should be on any adventure traveler’s itinerary.
+For tons of history, seemingly endless sights, and picturesque city views, take a San Diego SEAL tour.
 This unforgettable tour traverses water and land.
 For those who’d like to stick to land, see the sights aboard Old Town Trolley.

 “America’s Finest City” is set in the southwest corner of the United States with close proximity to the country’s southern border.
 With arguably the best annual weather in the entire country, San Diego’s temperate climate calls for outdoor activities around the clock and easy access to the ocean and sand.
-With the laid back vibe of this west coast city a bathing suits, flip-flops, sunscreen and a light jacket are all you need.
-To avoid the city’s marine layer termed ‘May grey/June gloom’ by locals, best times to visit are September-November and March-April.
-With the laid back vibe of this west coast city, a bathing suit, flip-flops, sunscreen and a light jacket are all you need.
+With the laid-back vibe of this West Coast city, bathing suits, flip-flops, sunscreen, and a light jacket are all you need.
+To avoid the city’s marine layer termed ‘May grey/June gloom’ by locals, the best times to visit are September-November and March-April.

 Long Beach, New York